SolidWallOfCode/txn_box/doc/future.en.rst

      *  For error reporting, if the second element is an object then it is treated as a modified feature.
         Otherwise, it is treated as a tuple.
 If the first element is an object, it's a malformed value.

-With a list feature, the matching is done across elements of the list.
+Do_with a list feature, the matching is done across elements of the list.
 This can be done in an iterative style where a comparison is made against each element in the list, or tuple style where there is a different comparison for each element in the list.